ChriMasi/RPG-Folding/README.md

 - **Highlighting of related keywords**:
       - When you select a line with IF, ELSE, or ENDIF, all related lines (IF, ENDIF, all ELSE/ELSEIF/Xnn in the block) are highlighted
 - **Syntax highlighting**:
-      - Block keywords (IF, DO, SELECT, BEGSR, etc.) highlighted in mustard yellow
+      - Block keywords (IF, DO, SELECT, BEGSR, etc.) highlighted in mustard yellow **only if the keyword starts exactly at column 26** (fixed-format RPG)
-      - ELSE/ELSEIF/Xnn highlighted in orange
+      - ELSE/ELSEIF/Xnn highlighted in orange **only if the keyword starts exactly at column 26**
-      - CALL and CALLP highlighted in purple.
-      The color is customizable via settings
+      - CALL and CALLP highlighted in purple **only if the keyword starts exactly at column 26** The color is customizable via settings
 - **Pin/unpin**: you can pin a block to keep it highlighted even when changing selection

 **Note**: The extension is intended for RPG/RPGLE fixed-format.
 Usage on free-format sources is not recommended: the parser is pattern-based and does not guarantee reliable results on free-format code.

+**Important**: with the `rpgFolding.highlight.onlyColumn26` setting you can choose whether keyword highlighting occurs **only** if the keyword starts exactly at column 26 (index 25, zero-based), or anywhere the keyword is found in the line.
+Default: only column 26.

 Supports the `rpg` and `rpgle` languages and uses VS Code's native folding arrows to collapse/expand blocks.